CSS Selector in Selenium

 • tag = the HTML tag of the element being accessed

-• # = the hash sign.
-This should always be present when using a Selenium CSS Selector with ID
+• # = the hash sign, which must always be present when using a Selenium CSS Selector with ID

 • id = the ID of the element being accessed